A few more suggestions for passenger trains in Turkey:

 Following location of train is possible in Turkey almost for all trucks and buses.
 Furthermore, TCDD is following its trains by recording all arrivals and departures in every station electronically.
-Only thing to be done is allowing open access to this information via internet (this was mentioned by Jeff Hawken before in Rail Turkey).
+Only thing to be done is allowing open access to this information via internet.

 Simple and deserted restaurants in trains have some advantages.
 You can easily find place, spend a lot of time without pressure of consuming lots of things.
 On the other hand, it’s a little weird that train restaurants are so deserted where long queues are standard in even kiosks of half-an-hour-boat-services.
 First remarks are: Menu is limited (not running as kiosk), service is insufficient and sloppy.